10se1ucgo/DisableWinTracking/README.md

 # DO NOT SUBMIT NEW ISSUES OR PULL REQUESTS
 ## THIS REPOSITORY IS HERE FOR ARCHIVAL PURPOSES ONLY.
 THIS SOFTWARE RECEIVED IT'S LAST RELEASE ON 01/2019 AND LAST COMMIT ON 12/2020.

+# Someone has forked and continued the project here: [https://github.com/bitlog2/DisableWinTracking](https://github.com/bitlog2/DisableWinTracking)
+## As with any fork of a project, we cannot verify the integrity of their code, so report any issues with their fork to THAT repository, not this one.

 # --------------------------

 # DisableWinTracking